Personal Branding: 7 steps to create yours + definition

 Determine your expertise

-This could be management for a business owner, recruitment for an HR or copywriting for a freelancer for example.
+This could be management for a business owner, recruitment for an HR or copywriting for a freelancer, for example.

 Either way, your goal is to come across as an expert in that area.
-For this, share techniques, methods and feedback as much as possible.
+For this, share techniques, methods and free feedback as much as possible.

 Find your positioning